rovitotv/SensorCraft/guide/05_pickling_the_world.rst

 like:

 .. literalinclude:: ../code/05_pickling_the_world.py
-    :lines: 837-865
+    :lines: 842-870

 How do we tell the game that it can save the world?
 We could spend time and write a complicated menu system that lets a user enter a file name, but since we are just starting out lets deploy a simple solution.
-Once such solution is to simply press a key, in this case the "L" key and the method pickle_world will be called from the model class.
+One simple solution is to simply press a key, in this case the "L" key and the method pickle_world will be called from the model class.
 Below is what the new on_key_press method will look like, take note of the last elif:

 .. literalinclude:: ../code/05_pickling_the_world.py
-    :lines: 707-740
+    :lines: 712-745

 Finally we implement the method that will save our world, or parts of the world we care about.
 First a little background, Python has this incredibly powerful